Michael McGlynn, Composer & Artistic Director of ANÚNA.

 Born in Dublin, Ireland, in 1964.
 He came late to choral music, singing in his first choir at the age of nineteen.
 Despite the rich and sophisticated musical forms that lie at the centre of Irish traditional music, choral music does not exist as part of that tradition.
 His love of traditional song and the literary culture of his homeland led him to create the choral ensemble ANÚNA, Ireland's National Choir in 1987 as both a vehicle for his compositions and a unique choral form for Ireland.

-Michael's compositional language combines elements of Irish and medieval modality with a contemporary sensibility.
-This is fused with chordal clusters and a distinctive melodic awareness influenced strongly by traditional Irish singing (sean nós).
+Michael's compositional language combines elements of modality with a contemporary sensibility.
+This is fused with chordal clusters and a distinctive melodic awareness influenced strongly by traditional Irish song (sean nós).

 Many of these elements can be heard in his “Agnus Dei” (2005), commissioned by Chanticleer and his short choral setting of the traditional text “Dúlamán” (1995).
 This piece fuses modality, alternating time signatures and medieval tonal colours in a unique fashion that is instantly recognisable as the work of McGlynn.
-Sung all over the world by ensembles it has, in many ways, defined an Irishness that has hitherto been absent from the world of choral music.
-He was visiting Eminent Scholar at the Music Department of Florida Atlantic University (2011-2013) and in 2017 is the recipient of the University College Dublin Alumni Award in the Arts.
+Sung all over the world by amateur and professional ensembles, children and adults, it has in many ways defined an Irishness that has hitherto been elusive in the world of choral music.

 His choral work has been commissioned, recorded and performed by ensembles that include the BBC Singers, Rajaton, the National Youth Choir of Great Britain, Grammy-winning ensembles Conspirare, the Kansas City and Phoenix Chorales.
 Recent choral commissions include "Amhrán na Gaoithe" for Chanticleer and "O pia virgo" for New York Polyphony which appears on their Grammy Nominated CD "Sing Thee Nowell".
 He has written songs in many genres, collaborating with The Wiggles, Elvis Costello and with country music legend Rodney Crowell.
 His album "Close Ties", released 2017, includes a song written with Michael and features Crowell duetting with Sheryl Crow.